momostarsky/imebra_git/docs/quick_tour.rst

 Loading files
 -------------

-Imebra can read 2 kinds of files:
+Imebra can read DICOM files and Jpeg files.

-- DICOM files (via the Imebra DICOM codec)
-- Jpeg files (via the Imebra Jpeg codec)

-When parsing a DICOM or a Jpeg file both the DICOM and the Jpeg codes generate an in-memory DICOM structure represented by the :cpp:class:`imebra::DataSet` class
-(yes, also the Jpeg codec produces a DICOM structure containing an embedded JPEG file).
+Both the DICOM and the Jpeg codes generate an in-memory DICOM structure represented by the :cpp:class:`imebra::DataSet` class (also the Jpeg codec produces a DICOM structure containing an embedded JPEG file).

 Imebra chooses the correct codec automatically according to the stream's content.